 - Fees for medical services - Fees for hospital services - Lodging at a hospital during medical treatment (subject to some limits) - Medical and hospital insurance premiums that you pay (do not include amounts paid to health sharing arrangements) - Special equipment - Medicare A premiums you pay if you are exempt from Social Security and voluntarily elect to pay Medicare A premiums - Medicare B premiums you pay - Medicare D premiums you pay - Medicare Supplement premiums you pay (or are deducted from your pension) - Long-term care insurance premiums, subject to certain limitations on the amount that may be deducted - Special items (false teeth, artificial limbs, eyeglasses, hearing aids, crutches, etc.) - Transportation for necessary medical care.
-For 2021, the standard mileage rate for medical travel was 16 cents per mile (it increases to 18 cents for 2022)
+For 2022, the standard mileage rate for medical travel was 18 cents per mile.
+The 2023 rate was not available at the time of publication.
+It can be found on the IRS website.